keptn-sandbox/keptn-jenkins-library/FEATURES.md

 * README contains an example of how to call this function within a Jenkinsfile
 * Finished event appears in Keptn Bridge (check for source="jenkins-library")

+### User Story 12: Configure monitoring for keptn project

+**Goal**: A user should be able to configure monitoring for a project after adding the relevant files to the Keptn configuration repo (SLIs/SLOs and monitoring config files as needed)

+**DoD**:
+* Shared library code contains function `keptnConfigureMonitoring` to trigger the appropriate event.
+* README contains an example of how to call this function within a Jenkinsfile for prometheus and dynatrace